rpat9/property-pulse/client/src/pages/README.md

 - Only accessible to authenticated users
 - Personal user information display
 - Account management options
-- Will contain future property tracking features
+- Will contain future property tracking

+### Property Details

+This page displays property details for a property based on it's id.
+A sample route would be like: ```/property/1```
+- This route is accessible to everyone
+- Property information is extracted from the database and displayed
+- Will contain AI Predictions

 ## Hooks